kframework/k-in-k/README.md

 Running
 =======

-First, build K-in-K with `./build kink`.
+After cloning the repo and initializing the submodules (`git submodule update --init --recursive`), build K-in-K with `./build kink`.
 Then:

 * to kompile an ekore definition, use `./bin/kink kompile -- foo.ekore`
 * to parse a program, use `./bin/kink kast program.foo -- foo.k`